 4. Does the Environmental Protection Agency (EPA) or the Wisconsin Department of Natural Resource (WDNR) have drinking water regulations and/or standards for PFAS?

 Currently, neither the EPA nor the WDNR have maximum contaminant limits on PFAS.
-However, the EPA has established health advisory levels at 70 parts per trillion (ppt).
+However, the EPA has established health advisory levels at .004 parts per trillion (ppt) for PFOA and .02 ppt for PFOS.
+Current lab testing can only detect 2 ppt.
 EPA's health advisories are non-enforceable and non-regulartory intended to provide technical information to state agencies and other public health officials in regards to health effects, analytical methodologies, and treatment technologies associated with drinking water contamination.

 5. I have seen reports that there is PFAS in Manitowoc.
 Is this true?